cameronDz/roll-call-application/README.md

 - [ ] Update data model to have seperate tables for EventGuests and CheckInTime
 - [ ] Implement ViewModel through repository
 - [ ] Add Raffle activity/service back into application with own data model table logic
+- [ ] Add application icon/logo to pages (currently in images directory)

 ## Change Log